APPLICATION DEADLINE: April 15th, 2016

 - Applications may propose support for STEM (science, technology, engineering, and mathematics) education projects in the early stages, for the coordination of existing projects, and to seed efforts that can continue beyond the funding period.

-- Quarter-time (25%) academic year and half-time (50%) summer fellowships are available to support discipline-based STEM education research and educational transformation.
+- Quarter-time (25%) academic year and summer fellowships are available to support discipline-based STEM education research and educational transformation.
 Preference will be given to proposals involving PhD-level STEM education research within a disciplinary department or through an interdisciplinary program.

 2. WHO IS ELIGIBLE TO APPLY FOR A CGA?